 - Driver’s hours of service: If you work for another employer remember it is advised that you have 8 consecutive hours of off duty before you can drive the next day.

-- Portable electronic devices (i.e., cell phones, smartwatches, radios, etc.) even those with hands-free devices shall not be used while loading and unloading students or while driving.
+- Portable electronic devices (i.e., cell phones, smartwatches, radios, etc.) even those with hands-free (Bluetooth/wireless) devices shall not be used while loading and unloading students or while driving.
 These devices cannot emit any sound or other signals to indicate the device is active.
 Drivers cannot wear any type of headphones or earbuds.

 - No district vehicle is to be used for personal errands.